Create New E-mail Accounts

 The First Wormhole Rule of Thumb

-Leave the Wormhole open for as few days as possible.
-For example, if you're subscribing to an e-zine from a smaller, unknown company, you'll get your "confirm opt-in" e-mail within minutes and your first issue within a week or two.
-So choose "Open for 15 days" in the "Choose duration" drop-down menu (under the Wormhole checkbox).
+Leave the wormhole open for as few days as possible.
+For example, if you're subscribing to a newsletter from a smaller, unknown company, you'll get your "confirm opt-in" email within minutes and your first issue within a week or two.

 Permanent Wormholes

-Use a Permanent Wormhole when you want to receive repeated e-mails from different sources for an indefinite period of time.
+Use a Permanent wormhole when you want to receive repeated emails from different sources for an indefinite period of time.
 For example...

 And that brings us to...